BlazingDB/blazingsql/docsrc/source/reference/sql/syntax/query/SELECT.rst

 :code:`SELECT *`
 ~~~~~~~~~~~~~~~~

-Selects all the data from the data, including all the columns and all the rows.
+Selects all the data from a table, including all the columns and all the rows.

 .. code-block:: sql